aydayurtoglu/CS102-project/group/meetingslog.md

 **Present:** All  _**Absent:** None

 **Discussion:**
-We discussed about the progress of our project and a major problem about internal storage and gallery view of it.
+We discussed about the progress of our project with the TA and a major problem about internal storage and gallery view of it.
+We also discussed our UML diagram since it changed as we wrote the code and created a new diagram.

 **ToDo:**